11 Amazing Egg Recipes for an Egg-Cellent Start to Your DayArticle posted in: Diet & Nutrition

 This super-easy omelet really delivers on the flavor.
 It also delivers on the healthy too.
 Black beans and egg whites add to the high-quality protein this breakfast treat delivers.
 Avocado supplies healthy monounsaturated fat.
 And sweet potatoes are a powerhouse of vitamins, including vitamin A, as well as cancer-fighting chemicals such as lycopene and other carotenoids.

-They’re usually made with mayo but fat-free Greek yogurt trims the original recipe down.
-Just mix it with hardboiled egg yolks and Dijon mustard.
+They’re usually made with mayo but this genius deviled egg recipe uses fat-free Greek yogurt to trim the original recipe down.
+Just mix it with hardboiled egg yolks and Dijon mustard, then dig in!

 The quinoa adds a high-protein nutty flavor and fat-free cottage cheese holds the whole thing together.
-And by whole thing we mean a savory combo of mushrooms, spinach, onion, sun-dried tomatoes and spices included crush red pepper.
+And by whole thing we mean a savory combo of mushrooms, spinach, onion, sun-dried tomatoes and spices including crushed red pepper.
 That’ll wake you up.

-This bake-ahead recipe combines red pepper, onion, green pepper, mushrooms, spinach and garlic with four whole eggs and four egg whites.
+Weekly meal prep never looked so easy and so delicious.
 Made in a muffin pan, these omelet muffins can be stored in an airtight container for up to a week.
 There’s that week’s breakfasts taken care of.